-Beware the purchase APR pitfall
+5. Beware the purchase APR pitfall

-Some spendthrift cardholders may find a no-interest credit card for purchases will tempt them to buy more than they should during the introductory period.
+Some spendthrift cardholders may find out that a no-interest credit card for purchases will tempt them to buy more than they should during the introductory period.
 And if you end up revolving that balance through the end of the teaser time, you've just racked up debt that will accrue interest, possibly at a higher rate than your other cards.

-Zero percent credit cards on purchases are a good idea only for consumers who plan to make one big buy, such as an appliance or furniture that's beyond their monthly budget, and will pay it off during the interest-free period, says McCracken of Synergistics Research.
+Zero-percent credit cards on purchases are a good idea only for consumers who plan to make one big buy, such as an appliance or furniture that's beyond their monthly budget, and will pay it off during the interest-free period, says McCracken of Synergistics Research.

 "If it's an amount a consumer can pay off during the intro period, take advantage of it," he says.
 "Divide it up in equal payments."

-Of course, the retailers themselves often offer these types of short-term, interest-free deals, but the rates after the grace period ends are often "Draconian," says McCracken, even compared with the highest credit card rates.
+Of course, the retailers themselves often offer these types of short-term, interest-free deals, but the rates after the grace period ends are often "draconian," says McCracken, even compared with the highest credit card rates.